Do You Need Travel Insurance? And If So, Which Insurance Is Right For you?

 You may have been on a trip before and nothing happened.
 You didn’t lose your passport, you didn’t get robbed, hell you didn’t even get bed bugs.
 Your entire trip was incident free.

-We’ve been travelling for a while now and if there is one thing that we’ve learned.
-It’s a crazy unpredictable world out there, you never know what might happen.
+We’ve been travelling full time since April 2013, and before that also took a lot of trips (93 countries visited and counting at time of writing) and if there is one thing that we’ve learned: It’s a crazy unpredictable world out there, you never know what might happen.

 No one is impenetrable.
 Unless you are Superman.
 And if that’s the case, dude, why are you even reading this article?

-Our friends at Nomadasaurus were in a bus crash in Myanmar in 2014.
-Also Dave from The Planet D broke his back while on a trip in Peru.
+Our friends at Nomadasaurus were in a bus crash in Myanmar.
+Also Dave from Canada’s biggest adventure travel blog The Planet D broke his back while on a trip in Peru.